SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ### Hypervisor and Live Migration Connections

+- The live migration connections between compute nodes SHOULD be secured by encryption.
-- If QEMU and libvirt are used as the hypervisor interface in Nova, QEMU-native TLS SHOULD be used.
+  - If QEMU and libvirt are used, QEMU-native TLS is an approach officially documented by OpenStack.
 See [Secure live migration with QEMU-native TLS](https://docs.openstack.org/nova/latest/admin/secure-live-migration-with-qemu-native-tls.html).
+As an alternative, SSH-based live migration MAY be configured instead.
-- If using libvirt on compute nodes, the libvirt port (as per `listen_addr`) SHOULD NOT be exposed to the network in an unauthenticated and unprotected fashion.
-It is RECOMMENDED to either to enforce TLS with client certificate authentication or limit the libvirt port/socket to the local host in conjunction with SSH-based live migration connections.
-See the [corresponding Design Considerations section](#libvirt-hypervisor-interface-on-compute-nodes) for details.
+- If using libvirt as the hypervisor interface on compute nodes the libvirt port (as per its `listen_addr` configuration option) SHOULD NOT be exposed to the network in an unauthenticated and unprotected fashion:
+  - For the QEMU-native TLS configuration, it is RECOMMENDED to enforce TLS client certificate authentication and assign corresponding client identities to connecting compute nodes.
+  - For the SSH-based live migration approach, it is RECOMMENDED to limit the libvirt port/socket to the local host and establish SSH key pairs for compute nodes in conjunction with restricted SSH permissions.

+See the [corresponding Design Considerations section](#libvirt-hypervisor-interface-on-compute-nodes) for more details about the mentioned approaches.

 ### External VM Connections